wunderwuzzi23/blog/content/posts/2024/chatgpt-hacking-memories.md

 Spending more time on this probably will find better, more reliable, ways, but so far there are two techniques that worked:

-* **Tool Chaining:** When the webpage contains instructions to create an image, ChatGPT follows those instructions quite often.
+* **Tool Chaining:** When the web page contains instructions to create an image, ChatGPT follows those instructions quite often.
 So, I figured why not chain two tool invocations together, create an image and also have ChatGPT remember that "I like ice cream and cookies"...

 [![browse to bio](/blog/images/2024/chatgpt-browse-to-bio-small.png)](/blog/images/2024/chatgpt-browse-to-bio-small.png)
 Yes, that worked!
-It's not working 100% (yet), but good enough to demonstrate the point and this means that there are probably also simpler, classical jailbreaks, that will work.
+It's not working 100% (yet), but it worked at least 2-3 times. **My guess is that OpenAI uses a second LLM call to check if a query or response is containing instructions.** So, there might also be other prompting tricks that will work.

 * **Delayed Exeuction:** The second technique requires multiple conversation turns, and is [a technique that I explained a while ago](https://embracethered.com/blog/posts/2024/llm-context-pollution-and-delayed-automated-tool-invocation/) in the context of `Google Gemini`.
 It involves delayed tool invocation by defining trigger signals or words.
 Using this technique I got it to work a few times, but it was flaky.